mcellteam/Workshop_2016/README.md

               id: ''
 ```

-Now we can use this model to generate examples.
+The trained model can then be used to generate synthetic instances.

 ### Image synthesis using a model trained on simple geometries

 `slml2img` is the main function for image synthesis.
 This function takes two inputs
-* a cell array of paths to the models from which we want to synthesize
+* a cell array containing paths to the models from which we want to synthesize
-* options used to change default synthesis settings.
+* options used to change default synthesis settings

 We can use the latter method to sample from the distributions and a synthesize nuclear and cell membrane instance.
-The next block shows how to synthesize the image
+Next, we synthesize an image:
+(not sure what the latter method is. what are 'the distributions'?)

 ```
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%